jverink/First-Repository-2-/bio.md

 I started out at College of Charleston, where I learned the basics of Python and Java.
 I transferred to Oregon State last quarter, where I learned the basics of C.
 I am currently an intern at a software company in Charleston, SC.
+At my internship, I am learning the basics of SQL and C#.
+I test software and web products, provide technical support and work on various projects.